nicolasmure/NmureEncryptorBundle/README.md

 ```
 Be sure to store the initialization vector used to crypt data along side to the crypted data
 to be able to decrypt it later.

+If the `prefer_base64` config setting is set to `true`, the encrypted data will be converted to a MIME base64 string
+instead of staying a binary string.
+The itinialization vector will also be converted to a base64 string.

+## Services
+This Bundle exposes the following services which are returning a `Nmure\EncryptorBundle\Encryptor\EncryptorInterface`:
+- `nmure_encryptor.encryptor`: alias for `nmure_encryptor.encryptor.original` or `nmure_encryptor.adapter.base64`
+(depends on the value of the `prefer_base64` config parameter).
+- `nmure_encryptor.encryptor.original`: the original encryptor which returns encrypted data as a binary string
+(`Nmure\EncryptorBundle\Encryptor\Encryptor`).
+- `nmure_encryptor.adapter.base64`: the base64 adapter which returns encrypted data as a MIME base64 string
+(`Nmure\EncryptorBundle\Adapter\Base64Adapter`).

 ## Informations
 Useful informations about: